 9. Wild salmon

-Wild salmon is one of the most valued sources of omega 3 fatty acids, making it an excellent supplement against fungal infections.
+Wild salmon is one of the most valued sources of omega 3 fatty acids.
+Naturally, this makes it an excellent supplement against fungal infections.

 Want to know more?
 Read: 8 Foods Necessary For Good Vaginal Health